-Outplay raises USD 7.3 million to make outbound sales scalable
+Outplay Raises USD 7.3 Million to Make Outbound Sales Scalable

 - Series A funds raised from Sequoia Capital India

-SAN FRANCISCO, July 21, 2021 /PRNewswire/ -- Multi-channel sales engagement platform, Outplay today announced its $7.3M series A fundraise from Sequoia Capital India.
+San Francisco, July 22, 2021 - (ACN Newswire) - Multi-channel sales engagement platform, Outplay today announced its $7.3M series A fundraise from Sequoia Capital India.
 Outplay will use the funds raised to invest in technology and hiring exceptional talent across the globe.

 Businesses today rely on a combination of inbound and outbound sales models to drive revenues.
-While the inbound sales process has rapidly evolved over the last decade, outbound sales hasn't.
+While the inbound sales process has rapidly evolved over the last 10 years, outbound sales hasn't.
 Outbound sales teams typically use high-volume tactics to drive revenue.
-But this approach isn't scalable and the revenue eventually becomes a function of the size of the outbound sales team.
-This is because outbound sales teams don't have a data-driven approach for targeting prospects that are most likely to convert and end up spending time emailing or cold-calling hundreds of prospects hoping to convert a few.
+But this approach is not scalable and the revenue eventually becomes a function of the size of the outbound sales team.
+This is because outbound sales teams don?t have a data-driven approach for targeting prospects that are most likely to convert and end up spending time emailing or cold-calling hundreds of prospects hoping to convert a few.

-Launched in 2019, Outplay is on a mission to change this by bringing predictability to outbound sales and help sales reps talk to the right prospect at the right time through the right channel.
-The platform helps outbound sales teams plan, execute, track, measure and optimize interactions between companies and prospects across multiple channels like email, phone, SMS, social media as well as live chat.
+Launched in 2019, Outplay is on a mission to change this by bringing predictability to outbound sales and help every salesperson talk to the right prospect at the right time through the right channel.
+The platform helps outbound sales teams plan, execute, track, measure and optimize interactions between companies and their prospects across multiple channels like email, phone, SMS, social media as well as live chat.

-Laxman Papineni, CEO of Outplay, commented,"Outbound sales teams are truly the dark horse of the sales organization - the targets are high, but the methods aren't scientific.
-Outplay is committed to making outbound outreach data-driven, so that sales teams are talking only to the warmest prospects at any given point across multiple channels, optimising time and resources.
+Laxman Papineni, CEO of Outplay commented, "Outbound sales teams are truly the dark horse of the sales organization - the targets are high, but the methods aren't scientific.
+Outplay is committed to making outbound outreach data-driven, so that sales teams are talking only to the warmest prospects at any given point across multiple channels, optimizing time and resources.
 The continued partnership with Sequoia Capital India is a testament to the fact that the sales engagement space, which is poised to be a $5.59B market by 2023, is a huge opportunity for Outplay."

-For example, Outplay helps sales teams engage with warm prospects by notifying them when their prospect visits their website.
-Enabled by Outplay's industry-first outbound live-chat feature, the rep can initiate live chat and have a conversation with the prospect.
-Customers have been able to qualify prospects faster and grow pipeline by 300% using the tool alongside inbound chat.
+For example, Outplay helps sales teams engage with warm prospects by notifying them when their prospect visits their business website.
+Enabled by Outplay's industry-first outbound live-chat feature, Magic Outbound Chat, the rep can initiate live chat and have a contextual conversation with the prospect.
+Customers have been able to qualify prospects faster and grow their pipeline by 300% using the tool alongside inbound chat.

-Outplay offers support to ensure software adoption across customer teams is done within days, not weeks or months.
+Outplay also offers support to ensure software adoption across customer teams is done within days, not weeks or months.
 Since the seed fundraise - USD 2 Mn from Sequoia Capital India's Surge early this year, the company has grown 4X in revenue, 3X in team size and has customers from more than 50 countries.
+Outplay was a part of the Surge 04 cohort.

 About Outplay